Site icon Circuit Ideas for You

 where:

-This formula help choose right LO frequency to mix with VLF and get good output.
+Also, this formula help choose right LO frequency to mix with VLF and get good output.

 Heterodyne Conversion:

-It mixes with local oscillator signal (fLO) with VLF input (fin) and make new signal at different frequency.
+This is common method in converter circuits, as it mixes with local oscillator signal (fLO) with VLF input (fin) and make new signal at different frequency.

 What each part means: